mocte4/godotcolour-vim/README.md

 # godotcolour-vim
 Theme using the same colours as the GDScript editor in Godot Engine.

-**Trying to perfectly replicate highlighting.
-Any assistance with this is welcome.**
+**Trying to perfectly replicate highlighting.** Any assistance with this is welcome.
-Designed to work with blink.cmp's interpretation of GDScript.

 ## Screenshots